power/Phanes/README.md

-# ADUserGen
+# Phanes

-ADUserGen is an educational tool created with the intention of allowing individuals to further their Active Directory knowledge.
+Phanes is an educational tool created with the intention of allowing individuals to further their Active Directory knowledge.
 The tool intends to do this by generating a realistic & random network in real-time with common AD misconfigurations.

 ## Vulnerabilities
 - NTLM Relay